 Avril Gilmour Ford

-The current board of directors were elected at our last Annual General Meeting in June 2019.
-Terms run for two year.
-Elections are scheduled for our next AGM in June 2020.
+The current board of directors were elected at our last Annual General Meeting in September 2020.
+Terms run for two years.
+Elections are scheduled for our next AGM in September 16, 2021.
 To discuss opportunities with the Board of Directors, please contact us.